istio/istio.io/_posts/2017-12-07-mixer-spof-myth.md

 ## Architecture recap

-As shown in the diagram below, Mixer sits between the mesh components and the infrastructure backends that support it:
+As shown in the diagram below, Mixer sits between the mesh and the infrastructure backends that support it:

 <figure><img src="./img/mixer-spof-myth-2.svg" alt="Istio Topology" title="Istio Topology" />
 <figcaption>Istio Topology</figcaption></figure>